 (Cloud City in the 2024 Smart World exhibition; press photo © Technisches Museum Wien)

 Finally, the temporary exhibitions at the museum always prove entertaining and informative (see below for the current schedules).
-I’ve enjoyed all the recent main exhibitions, such as:
+Those I’ve enjoyed recently include:

 - Smart World